-When I don’t get enough sleep, I spend most of the next day dragging.
+When you don’t get enough sleep, you risk spending most of the next day dragging.
 It’s hard to improve your productivity when you’re exhausted!

 So resist the temptation to stay up finishing “just one more thing” forever.
 Get to bed and make getting enough sleep a priority.